duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 </form>
 ```

-_This ensures the form submission triggers the code generation process without reloading the page._

 ---

 ## 7. Calling the `generateCode` Function (16:37)

-**Detailed Transcript Summary:**
+_Create a function that handles form submission and processes the streaming response.
+**Note:** Sample code is available in the Together AI documentation under Streaming Responses._

 - **Function Implementation:** At 16:37, Hassan introduces the `generateCode` function.
 - **Preventing Default:** He emphasizes using `e.preventDefault()` to stop the page from reloading.